xbmc/repo-scripts/script.globalsearch/README.txt

 211 - Container for found movies containing the actor 219 - The script will set this id to visible when movies containing the actor are found

-220 - Label containing the number of found programmes 221 - Container for found programmes
-229 - The script will set this id to visible when programmes are found

-190 - 'Searching...' label, visible when the script is searching 191 - Search category label, visible when the script is searching 198 - 'New search' button, visible when the script finished searching 199 - 'No results found' label, visible when no results are found
+190 - 'Searching...' label, visible when the script is searching 191 - Search category label, visible when the script is searching 198 - 'No results found' label, visible when no results are found 199 - 'New search' button, visible when the script finished searching